dartmouth-cs52/dartmouth-cs52.github.io/lectures/10_redux/index_slides.md

 name: things to like

 * Super fun projects, learning a lot, TA's and prof super helpful
-* The feeling of finishing a lab :)
+* The feeling of finishing a lab; The learning is visible–I can make things that I couldn't before
 * Everything we learn in class is directly applicable.
 I feel like I can go build something on my own after this class.
 * Work load is pretty good; I feel like I am BUILDING stuff; I love the labs
 * making pretty/useful sites; the fun assignments!
 I like that creativity and humor are encouraged.